utmlibrary/toolkit/unity.markdown

 ## 2. Resources <a name="resources"></a>

-There are some fantastic resources out there to learn how to use wget for a variety of purposes beyond digital research.
+There are some fantastic resources out there to learn how to use the Unity Editor and to create engaging storytelling experiences.
+The most important resource to consult is the Unity Learn Platform which provides a rich catalogue of live and asynchronous workshops to explore the Editor's functionalities, plugins, and assets like the role-playing game package we will delve into further.

 ### 2.1 Tutorials <a name="tutorials"></a>